 Conditions that can be related to Scleroderma or Raynaud's

 Without treatment, the vulva may gradually scar and shrink.
-This can make the entrance to the vagina narrower, which makes sex even more difficult and painful.
-As a general rule, the patches on the general skin surface seldom itch much, but those in the genital area do, and can also be sore if the skin breaks down or cracks.
-In the genital area, the scar-like process can tighten the skin, and this can interfere with urination and with sexual intercourse.
-Tightening of the skin around the anus can lead to problems with constipation.
+This can make the entrance to the vagina narrower, with sex becoming increasingly difficult and painful.
+In most cases, although any patches on the general skin surface will not feel persistently itchy, those in the genital area usually do, and can also become sore if the skin breaks down or cracks.
+The scar-like process can tighten the skin, leading to problems with urination and sexual intercourse.
+Tightening of the skin around the anus can also lead to constipation issues.

-For most people, LS is a long-term condition that lasts many years and may flare up and down over time.
-There's currently no cure, but symptoms can normally be controlled with steroid medication applied directly to the affected skin.
-Occasionally, LS goes away on its own and doesn't come back, but this usually only occurs when children with the condition reach puberty.
+For most people, LS is a long-term condition that lasts for many years and may flare up and down over time.
+There is presently no cure, but symptoms can normally be controlled with steroid medication applied directly to the affected skin.
+Occasionally, LS goes away on its own and does not come back, but this usually only occurs when children with the condition reach puberty.

 The main treatment for LS is steroid ointment or cream, which helps to control symptoms.
 It should be applied regularly, but relatively sparingly, to the affected areas of skin.
 Your doctor will advise you on how much to use, how frequently, and for how long.
-Generally, a 30g tube should last around three months.
+Generally, a 30g tube should last for around three months.
 When used appropriately, the risk of side effects such as thinning of the skin is very low.
 Symptoms tend to ease after a few weeks of treatment, but it may be a few months before your symptoms are fully under control.
-Steroid creams and ointments are very effective in most cases.
-However, if they don't help, other treatments may be suggested by a specialist.
+Steroid creams and ointments are very effective in most cases, however, if these do not relieve symptoms, other treatments may be suggested by a specialist.

 In a few cases, surgery may be needed to treat problems caused by LS.
-For example, a small operation may be needed to divide adhesions if the skin sticks together.
-If the condition causes a woman's vaginal opening to become very narrow, affecting sex, an operation to widen it may be suggested.
-Men or boys may need surgery to remove the foreskin if steroid ointments or creams don't help and the foreskin becomes severely affected.
+For example, a small operation may be carried out to divide adhesions if the skin sticks together.
+If the condition causes a woman's vaginal opening to become very narrow and affecting sex, surgery to widen it may be suggested.
+Men or boys may need a small operation to remove the foreskin if steroid ointments or creams do not help and the foreskin becomes severely affected.
 This can result in the condition settling fully.
-Self-help for lichen sclerosus.
-In addition to the above treatments, the following measures can help keep your symptoms under control:

 With thanks to the British Association of Dermatologists (BAD), the Association of Lichen Sclerosus and Vulval Health and NHS Choices for assisting with the content and imagery supplied for the article.